10 Creepy Things Psychopaths Say: 10 Weird Things They Do

-Knowing these can help you unmask the psychopaths around you, and avoid getting trapped by their superficial charm, narcissistic tactics, and impressive daredevilry.
+Knowing these can help you unmask the psychopaths around you and avoid getting impressed by their charm or daredevilry.

-Let’s explore the weird things psychopaths do that reveal their hidden nature.
+And now, some of the weird things psychopaths can do that reveal their hidden nature.

 10 Weird Things Psychopaths Do